githubtraining/training-manual/class-outlines/Intro-to-GitHub-Outline.md

 - GitHub workflows

 ### What is GitHub?
-- GitHub is a collaboration platform that allows you to share your development projects with others.
+- GitHub is a collaboration platform that allows you to share your development projects with others
-- It provides a social connector with your fellow developers around the world.
+- It provides a social connector with your fellow developers around the world
-- It enables code review and code management.
+- It enables code review and code management
-- It helps you plan and organize the work to be completed on your project.
+- It helps you plan and organize the work to be completed on your project

 ### What is Git?
-- Git is an open source version control system.
+- Git is an open source version control system
-- Specifically it is called a distributed version control system.
+- Specifically it is called a distributed version control system

 ### What is Distributed Version Control?
-- Enables everyone to have a complete local copy of the repository and all of it's history.
+- Enables everyone to have a complete local copy of the repository and all of it's history

 ### Logging in to GitHub
 - You will need a GitHub login to participate in this Class